kuroji-fusky/pacopanda-drawing-stats/README.md

 **Paco Panda Drawing Stats** is an open source data visualization project that collects drawings from a furry artist and illustrator Paco Panda.

-Made for simply out of curiousity - including its own REST and GraphQL APIs, and standalone libraries for JavaScript and Python.
+Made for simply out of curiousity - it has standalone libraries for JavaScript and Python including its own REST and GraphQL APIs.

 ## Project structure

+> **Note**
-This project is a monorepo; so it has nested directories to isolate Python and JS codebases separately.
+> This project is a **monorepo**; so it has nested directories to isolate Python and
+> Node.js codebases separately.

 - `.github` - For GitHub automation stuff for updating npm packages, update drawing data, etc.